Forest Innovation Program

 - Not-for-profit forest sector organizations

 Since 2007, the Government of Canada has been supporting initiatives that foster innovation and create new market opportunities for Canada’s forest sector.
-When the program first started, it was called the Transformative Technologies (TT) program, and in 2012 was renamed the FIP as it grew to encompass additional innovation initiatives like the CWFC.
+Renamed in 2012, the Forest Innovation Program (FIP) began as the Transformative Technologies program and grew to include initiatives such as the Canadian Wood Fibre Centre (CWFC).

-Today, the TT is a component of the FIP.
-TT research is carried out by FPInnovations, Canada’s not-for-profit forest research institute.
+Today, the Transformative Technologies program is a part of the FIP with research is carried out by FPInnovations, Canada’s not-for-profit forest research institute.

-The CWFC collaborates with FPInnovations and other key stakeholders to enhance the relevance of CFS work by aligning federal research and deployment expertise with the identified innovation-oriented needs of the forest sector.
+The CWFC collaborates with FPInnovations and other key stakeholders to strengthen the visibility of the Canadian Forest Service by aligning federal research and deployment expertise with identified, innovation-oriented needs of the forest sector.

-In June 2017, the Government of Canada announced it would expand the FIP program with $63 million in funding over three years (starting in 2017-18).
-For more information, please visit the softwood lumber backgrounder.
+In June 2017, the Government of Canada expanded the FIP with $63 million in funding over three years (2017 – 2020) from the Softwood Lumber Action Plan.

 The CWFC has funded the following projects: